Why It Works

 - A squeeze of lemon juice brightens bland fruit.

 32 ounces whole strawberries, washed and drained (about 7 cups; 910g)

 3 1/2 ounces plain or lightly toasted sugar (about 1/2 cup; 100g)

-- 1/8 teaspoon Diamond Crystal kosher salt; for table salt, use about half as much by volume
+1/8 teaspoon Diamond Crystal kosher salt; for table salt, use about half as much by volume

-- 1/2 ounce freshly squeezed lemon juice (about 1 tablespoon; 15g)
+1/2 ounce freshly squeezed lemon juice (about 1 tablespoon; 15g)

-- 1/4 teaspoon rose flower water (about 1ml)
+1/4 teaspoon rose flower water (about 1ml)

 Adjust oven rack to the middle position and preheat to 375°F (190°C).
 Slice off the strawberries’ leafy caps, removing as little fruit as possible.
 Leave small and medium berries whole, but cut the largest ones in half.
 Toss with sugar, salt, and lemon juice in a 2-quart glass or ceramic baking dish.
 Add the empty vanilla pod, if using.

-Roast, stirring once or twice along the way, until the berries are fork tender and swimming in bright red juice, about 30 minutes.
+Roast, stirring once or twice along the way, until the berries are fork tender and swimming in bright red juice, about 30 minutes (see notes).
 If you didn't use a spent vanilla pod, stir in one drop of vanilla extract along with the rose water, taking care not to crush the tender berries.
 Serve warm, or refrigerate to use as a jammy syrup.
 In an airtight container, the roasted fruit and syrup can be refrigerated up to 2 weeks.

 The baking time can vary greatly depending on your baking dish's size, shape, and conductivity, so check on the fruit in the oven to ensure it doesn't cook too fast.

 |Nutrition Facts (per serving)|